 The prostate is a small gland located underneath the bladder in men and is part of the reproductive system.
 Some men develop prostate cancer, usually later in life.
 If cancer develops on your prostate gland, it will likely grow slowly.
-In rare cases, the cancer cells may be more aggressive and grow quickly and spread to other areas of your body.
+In rare cases, the cancer cells may be more aggressive, grow quickly, and spread to other areas of your body.
 The earlier your doctor finds and treats the tumor, the higher the chances are of finding curative treatment.

 Some risk factors may affect your chances of developing prostate cancer, including your: